 It was explained to me that exogenous ketones inhibit lipolysis (breaking down of fat cells), therefore triglycerides should be expected to go down.
 They theorize that ketones may promote transfer of triglycerides from blood into cells, which primes the pump for fat burning, but to verify would require conducting biopsies to measure blood versus tissue.

 Increasing Cognitive Performance with Exogenous Ketone Esters

 While the KetoneAid folks have been seeing tremendous success working with elite athletes to improve athletic performance, I thought it would be interesting to quantify the effects of ketone esters on cognitive performance.
-For the week prior to taking the ketones, I re-established baseline scores in a number of cognitive testing areas using Lumosity*:
+For the week prior to taking the ketones, I re-established baseline scores in a number of cognitive testing areas using an app called Lumosity*:

 - Memory: working memory, spatial recall